 But if you’re doing the dome climb on your own, read our article on how to climb St. Peter’s Dome for more specific instructions and how to avoid mistakes.

 Not ready to book a tour?
 Find out how to do a St. Peter’s Dome climb.

 Is it Worth It to Climb St. Peter’s Dome?

 Short Answer: OMG, yes.
-You can take an elevator most of the way up for a couple euro extra.
-Once you realize that you are standing on a platform and terrace designed by Michelangelo and Bramante, it becomes a no-brainer.
-Honestly, if this is your first time to the Eternal City, then climbing the dome on your first morning is a brilliant idea to see Rome from the best view.
+You can take an elevator most of the way up for a couple of euros extra.
+Once you realize that you’re standing on a platform and terrace designed by Michelangelo and Bramante, it becomes a no-brainer.
+Honestly, if this is your first time in the Eternal City, then climbing the dome on your first morning is a brilliant idea to see Rome from the best viewpoint.

 Logistics and Planning